 You should continue to give your child any medicines they take regularly.
 Please wash your child's hair the night before or on the day of the test and do not use any hair products such as gels, oil, wax or sprays.
 This will help stick the electrodes to your child's head.

 It is important for the child who is having the test, to be quiet and relaxed.

-If you have other children, it is best if they can be looked after at home or by another adult if they come with you.
+If possible try to avoid them falling asleep on the way to hospital.
+If you have other children, it is best if they can be looked after at home, or by another adult if they come with you.